kkourmpe/TOV-Equation-Solver/README.md

 Newtonian hydrostatic equilibrium is inadequate for describing neutron stars, since they are highly compact, relativistic objects in which strong gravity significantly alters the spacetime geometry.
 The relation between pressure, energy density, and gravity must therefore be treated within the framework of General Relativity.

-The structure of neutron stars is encapsulated in the Tolman–Oppenheimer–Volkoff (TOV) equations, which generalize Newtonian gravity to relativistic stellar objects.
+The structure of neutron stars is encapsulated in the Tolman–Oppenheimer–Volkoff (TOV) equations [1,2], which generalize Newtonian gravity to relativistic stellar objects.
 These equations assume a spherically symmetric, static star in hydrostatic equilibrium and a cold equation of state ($T = 0$ K).

 ---